jaxorama/TechLearning/README.md

 * Foundations of Intelligent Automation - https://www.linkedin.com/learning/intelligent-automation-foundations/automation-and-intelligence (Completed 05/10/2025 ★★☆☆☆ - OCR, RPA, Low/No code platforms.
 Just a lot of talking)

 ## AI - Edge
 * Edge AI for IOT Developers Nanodegree on Udacity - https://www.udacity.com/blog/2020/04/enrollment-starts-for-intel-edge-ai-for-iot-developers.html

+## AI - Ethics
+* https://www.linkedin.com/learning/ethics-in-the-age-of-generative-ai (Completed 05/10/2025 ★☆☆☆☆ - Gotta hate all these LinkedIn learning robotic sounding slideshows read out by suited-up men on big budgets and tight schedules)

 ## AI - GenAI
 * CEO Playbook : Generative AI https://www.udemy.com/course/ceo-playbook-generative-ai-/ (Completed 03/06/2025 ★★★★☆ - Useful pointers on how GenAI can be used by a CEO in business)